codingjerk/desu/README.md

 # Ok
 ```

 And as you know, you can use desu in transparent mode (desu will automatically modify every command you type).
-Thef\*\*k can't work in that mode.
+Fuck can't work in that mode.

 ## Installation

+1. `$ git clone ...`
+1. `$ cd desu`
+1. `$ ./install desu` **as root**
+1. `$ ./install extra-plugins` (if you want)
+1. `$ ./install zsh-transparency` **only if you need it**, see [transparent mode](https://github.com/d3adc0d3/desu#applying-desu-for-all-commands-without-typing-desu) for details

 ### Dependencies
 * Python 3x
-* pexpect
-* Git (for installation)

-## Examples (with default plugins)
+* Git (to install default plugins)

 ## Plugins

+Desu based on plugin-driven model, so desu's core is tuny and easy to undestand, and all matching/modifying functionality is in plugins.

+So desu functionality depends on plugins you install.

-### Default plugins repository
+### Desu plugins repositories
-Default plugins repository (link) contains usefull plugins for common commands.
+* [Default plugins repository](https://github.com/d3adc0d3/desu-default-plugins) - contains usefull plugins for common commands.
+Automatically installed with default installation script

-### Extra plugins repository
-Extra plugins repository contains usefull plugins, but for non-common commands.
+* [Extra plugins repository]() - contains usefull plugins, but for non-common commands

-At the moment, still is working on the extra repository.
+At the moment, I still working on the extra repository.
 Once it is ready, there will be placed a link to it.

 ### Writing your own plugins

-#### Example plugins repository
+TODO :D